ska-sa/tango-simlib/README.rst

 Generating Simulators
 ---------------------

-The basic way of generating a TANGO device simulator using this library is to make use of the tango simulator generator module.
+The basic way of generating a *TANGO* device simulator using this library is to make use of the *TANGO* simulator generator module.
 Give it a path to the description files (xmi or simdd or both).

 .. code-block:: bash

     $ tango-simlib-tango-simulator-generator --sim-data-file Weather.xmi\
                                  --dserver-name weather

 This will generate a python module file in your current working directory with a module name 'weather.py'.

-And in order to run this generated device simulator code, you can execute the tango-launcher script, a helper script which will register the TANGO device server, setup any required device properties and in turn start up the device server server process, all in one go.
+And in order to run this generated device simulator code, you can execute the tango-launcher script, a helper script which will register the *TANGO* device server, setup any required device properties and in turn start up the device server server process, all in one go.

 .. code-block:: bash